jofas/blog/content/002-first-time-running/index.md

 My immune system went into complete overdrive and my nose was stuffy all night.
 I could also feel that my body temperature was higher than usual when I was lying in bed, making me feel like I had a slight fever.
-Though I expected to sleep like an angel after exhausting myself like that, I slept badly, tossing and turning all night.
+Expecting to sleep like an angel after exhausting myself like that, I slept badly, tossing and turning all night.
-When I woke up the next day, another unexpected part of my body had turned sore quite badly, my core.
+When I woke up the next day, another unexpected part of my body had turned
+sore: my core.
-While I thought I had gotten good core activation during my regular training routine, running was more demanding than expected and my abdomen was hurting with every breath.
+While I thought I had gotten good core activation during my regular training routine, running was quite demanding and my abdomen was hurting with every breath.
-My good mood was gone as well when I woke up.
+My good mood was gone as well the next morning.
-While running helped to get rid of the surmounting everyday stress causing my bad mood and troubled mind before, it was replaced with the stress from the devastation I caused my body.
+While running helped to get rid of the surmounting everyday stress causing my bad mood and troubled mind before, it was replaced with the stress from overdoing it like that.
-It took about three days to fully recover.
+It took me about three days to fully recover.
 On the eighth day I laced my running shoes again.

 I've been going running regularly for a couple of months now.
 Of course not such hellish runs like the first one.
-It took me a few runs more to calibrate, but I've found a distance and terrain suitable for my skill level.
+It took me a few more runs to calibrate, but I've found a distance and terrain suitable for my skill level.
 Right now I run a beautiful four kilometer route with eighty meters of altitude in about thirty-five minutes.
-It takes me through gorgeous and fragrant woods and along quaint villages with churches and chapels and fields surrounding them.
+The track takes me through gorgeous and fragrant woods and along quaint villages with churches and chapels and fields full of hay surrounding them.
 I've made a lot of progress, the strength and endurance in my calves, ankles and feet growing significantly, same as my cardiovascular fitness.

-% Running without being exhausted at the end

-% Moments where I feel like I could run forever
+My physical gains are nothing compared to the progress of my approach though.
+All my life I thought running was inherently exhausting, which is not true.
+My approach to running has made it exhausting.
+Always running as fast as possible with a high heart rate and constantly out of breath, I was a very inefficient runner who never conserved any energy during lighter stretches.
+Turns out you can run at a speed where it feels like you actually gain more energy rather than depleting your reserves.
+When hitting the sweet spot of speed and heart rate I feel like I can run forever, a state many runners have told me about but I thought was made up.
 As to using physical exercise as punishment to rid myself from an anxious and restless mind like I did during my first run, it has not happened since then.
 Partly due to adding regular running to my self-care routine has kept my mind